section-engineering-education/engineering-education/content/articles/understanding-daemons-in-linux-using-nodejs/index.md

 Everything works fine and everyone is happy as they can access port 5000, but what happens when you close the session, the server becomes inaccessible and you're probably out of a job.

-So what can we do to this code so that whenever we want to access the web application we don't have to initialize it every single time?
+What can we do to this code so that whenever we want to access the web application we don't have to initialize it every single time?

 Also, how can we make sure that inputs to the testserver.js file won't affect the web app's functionality?
-It's simple we make this process a daemon.
+It's simple: we make this process a daemon.

-### Daemons, Foreground, and Background tasks.
+### Daemons, Foreground, and Background tasks
 Running a script in the same way shown above makes it a **foreground task**, this is because it relies on the terminal window to run and one has to wait for it to finish in order to run another program.

 The first step in converting this process to a daemon, is converting it to a background task, we don't want the said program to monopolize the command line window, we want to do other things while the server is running, to do this we write: